-Improving your focus and productivity are crucial pillars of professional and personal development.
+To improve your focus and productivity you need to make a conscious decision.
+They are crucial pillars of your professional and personal development.
 Most people spend their lives wasting time doing things and activities that don’t do any good.
 They think they are using their time wisely when in reality they are just killing it.

 I hope you won’t become one of those who only absorb the information and never act.
 I hope you are from the 0.1% of the people in this world who believe in taking action.

 Because the harsh truth is no one is coming to save you.
 People can root for you, support you, and guide you but it’s you who will have to do the work.